codepath/android_guides/Animations.md

 animatorSet.start();
 ```

-See the [Property Animation](http://developer.android.com/guide/topics/graphics/prop-animation.html) official docs for more detailed information in addition to the [NineOldAndroids](http://nineoldandroids.com/) website.
+See the [Property Animation](http://developer.android.com/guide/topics/graphics/prop-animation.html) official docs for more detailed information.

 ### Using ViewPropertyAnimator in Java